Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 In this example, the middle edge loop has been selected and it will be used for blending the left side to the right side of the area.

-- All selected vertices have 2 unselected adjacent verts.
+- All selected vertices have two unselected adjacent verts.
 - The average weight of the unselected verts is (1 + 0) / 2 = 0.5
 - Thus when the Blend Factor is set to 1.0 then the edge loop turns to green and finally does blend the cold side (right) to the hot side (left).